jayphelps/talks/README.md

 #### Speaker Description

 > Reactive programming nut and compiler enthusiast.
-Jay is the Chief Software Architect at This Dot, where they provide support, training, mentoring, and software design.
+Jay is the Chief Software Architect and Co-founder at This Dot, where they provide support, training, mentoring, and software design.
 Previously a Senior Software Engineer at Netflix.
 Lover of all things open source, his contributions span numerous ecosystems.
 RxJS core team member and author of core-decorators, git-blame-someone-else, and co-author of redux-observable.
 >
 > Follow him on Twitter at [@_jayphelps](https://twitter.com/_jayphelps) (underscore jayphelps)